jaekookang/MewRecorder/README.md

 - For Windows only: [MewRecorder_installer.zip](https://yaleedu-my.sharepoint.com/:u:/g/personal/wei-rong_chen_yale_edu/EdbM5b1IBkVFvIRs2wmOmdoBl0WLy9RQf__kvFGOcbZdtA?e=5bPeY9)

-This installer will automatically download and install all required dependencies (you don't need to download ffmpeg).
+This installer will automatically download and install all required dependencies.

 During installation, check "Add shortcut to desktop".

+*** Then Install FFMPEG as described above.

 After installation, right-click on the icon of MewRecorder and click "Run as administrator".
 ### Recording